aless80/tantrix/README.md

 This program uses an event-driven architecture pattern.
 This concept was something I was already familiar with but I wanted to create an application from the ground up.

 I am not 100% happy with the UI, and I think that is mainly due to the TKinter module in Python.
 As far as I know deploying Python code to web applications is challenging, and for this reason I would rewrite this game in e.g. javascript.
-However, taking into account that my initial aim was learning Python, seeing the game working after my efforts is great.
+However, taking into account that my initial aim was learning Python, it is great to see the game working.

 ## Tantrix